©

 Reference Agent

-Beside his busy schedule as an opera stage director, Damiano Michieletto is also actively involved in drama theatre, one other important element of his artistic career.
-He has staged a highly original and much appreciated version of Il Ventaglio (The Fan) by Goldoni, followed by a pungent and engaging production of The Inspector General by Gogol at the Teatro Stabile del Veneto, Divinas palabras by Ramón María del Valle-Inclán for the Piccolo Teatro of Milan, an essential and visionary piece of Twentieth century Spanish theatre, a new production of The Threepenny Opera by Bertold Brecht and Kurt Weill at the Piccolo Teatro in Milan, and La domanda di matrimonio/ L'orso by Čechov with the Teatro Stabile del Veneto at the Goldoni Theatre in Venice (broadcasted on Rai5).
+Besides his busy schedule as an opera stage director, Damiano Michieletto is also actively involved in drama theatre, one other important element of his artistic career.
+He has staged a highly original and much appreciated version of Il Ventaglio (The Fan) by Goldoni, followed by a pungent and engaging production of The Inspector General by Gogol at the Teatro Stabile del Veneto; Divinas palabras by Ramón María del Valle-Inclán for the Piccolo Teatro of Milan, an essential and visionary piece of Twentieth century Spanish theatre; a new production of The Threepenny Opera by Bertold Brecht and Kurt Weill at the Piccolo Teatro in Milan; and La domanda di matrimonio / L'orso by Čechov with the Teatro Stabile del Veneto at the Goldoni Theatre in Venice (broadcasted on Rai5).

 Videos